-NCERT notes on important topics for the UPSC civil services exam.
-These notes will also be useful for other competitive exams like banking PO, SSC, state civil service exam and so on.
+The Bactrian Greeks moved into the south of the Hindu Kush area by the early 2nd century BCE.
+Indo-Greeks are these groups of these Bactrian Greeks that ruled over north-western India between the 2nd century BCE and early 1st century CE.
+NCERT notes on Indo-Greek rule are important for the IAS Exam.
+These notes will also be useful for other competitive exams like banking PO, SSC, state civil service exam, and so on.
 This article talks about the Indo-Greek Rule.

 - In Seleucus’s conflict with the mighty Chandragupta Maurya, he ceded large parts to the west of the Indus, including the Hindu Kush, present-day Afghanistan and Balochistan to the Mauryan king.

 - After this, Megasthenes was sent to reside at Chandragupta Maurya’s court.
 Other Greek residents at Mauryan courts were Deimachus and Dionysius.